SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Variable scope in python is not determined by keyword but by context.
 In JS, variables declared without a keyword become properties of the global object

+#### shell scope

+In (ba)sh, the thing that determines scope is the shell. environment variables have a scope that allows access in current shells and subshells.

+env|show all environment variables

 #### Shadowing

-Name masking/shadowing is when a name in a inner scope overrides that same name in an outer scope Variable masking/shadowing is name shadowing involving variables
+Name masking/shadowing is when a name in a inner scope overrides that same name in an outer scope Variable masking/shadowing is name shadowing involving variables In rust, shadowing allows for 'changing' tye type of the variable (really merely declaring a new variable)

 #### Hoisting